bestofjs/javascript-risingstars/README.md

 # JavaScript Rising Stars

-An overview of the JavaScript landscape in 2021: trends about front-end and Node.js frameworks, React and Vue.js ecosystems, build tools, testing, state management, GraphQL...
+An overview of the JavaScript landscape in 2022: trends about front-end, back0end and fullstack frameworks, React and Vue.js ecosystems, build tools, testing, state management, GraphQL...

 ## Team members